How Much Does it Cost to Move Your Kitchen?

 Here we will go through the different costs to relocate your kitchen, such as the supply, labour and additional costs and the duration to move your kitchen.

-So, if you are looking to move your kitchen to a different location, then all the information you need to find will be here.
+If so, then all the information you need to find will be here.

 The existing kitchen must be disassembled to relocate it, including dismantling all cabinets and disconnecting all piping and appliances.
 The former kitchen space will be renovated to become your preferred alternative space.